jackturbush/amigo_public/README.md

 Amigo is a python library that is designed for solving multidisciplinary analysis and optimization problems with high-performance computing resources through automatically generated c++ wrappers.

 All application code is written in python and automatically compiled to c++.
 Automatic differentiation is used throughout to evaluate first and second derivatives using A2D.
-Different backends can be used: Serial, OpenMP and CUDA for Nvidia GPUs.
-The user written python code is independent of the backend used.
+Different backend implementations are used depending on the computational environment: Serial, OpenMP and MPI are supported (a CUDA implementation for Nvidia GPUs is under development).
+The user python code is independent of the target backend.

+Integration with other MDO libraries is key for flexibility.
+Amigo contains interfaces to inject OpenMDAO models into Amigo models using `amigo.ExternalComponent`.
+Alternatively, Amigo can be used as a sub-optimization OpenMDAO component with accurate post-optimality derivatives.

 ## Rosenbrock example

-To illustrate some of the features of Amigo, below are two short examples.
+Below are two short examples that illustrate some of the features of Amigo.

 First, the Rosenbrock function is a frequently used example problem in optimization.
 In Amigo, all analysis occurs within classes that are derived from `amigo.Component`.